112 (emergency telephone number): E112

 E112 is a location-enhanced version of 112.

 This obligation was strengthened with the European Electronic Communications Code in 2018 which requires the location to include both network-based and handset-derived location information.
 It is now possible for emergency services to retrieve accurate location information of the caller with the Advanced Mobile Location technology.

 The eCall feature for automated emergency calls on crash, mandatory on European cars since April 2018, is based on E112.

 Reverse 112

 Reverse 1-1-2 is a public safety communications technology used by public safety organizations throughout the world to communicate with groups of people in a defined geographic area.
 Reverse 112 allows authorities to rapidly warn those in danger, directly through their mobile phones.

-Article 110 of the European Electronic Communications Code makes it mandatory for all Member States of the European Union to deploy by June 2022 a system that enables public authorities to warn immediately all the people present in a determined area of an ongoing or developing threat directly on their mobile phones.
+Article 110 of the European Electronic Communications Code makes it mandatory for all Member States of the European Union to deploy, by June 2022, a system that enables public authorities to immediately warn all the people present in a determined area of an ongoing or developing threat directly on their mobile phones.
 This objective can be achieved with either the Cell Broadcast or the Location-based SMS technology.